Taylor Heinicke Player Prop Bets for NFL Week 11 | Washington vs. Carolina 11/21/2021

 Season Stats

-- He also has 247 rushing yards on 39 carries (plus one rushing touchdown), averaging 27.4 yards per game on the ground.
+- He has tacked on 247 rushing yards on 39 carries (plus one touchdown), averaging 27.4 yards per game.

-- The Football Team, who rank 22nd in the NFL in points scored, have attempted a pass 56.4% of the time while running the football 43.6% of the time.
+- The Football Team, who rank 22nd in the NFL in points scored, have attempted a pass 56.4% of the time while running the ball 43.6% of the time.

 - Heinicke has attempted 31 of his 306 passes in the red zone, accounting for 47.0% of his team's red zone plays.